 Earth’s last remaining hunter-gatherers

 Today only the most remote areas of the world still have genuine hunter-gatherer societies, and most of these are located in the tropical regions of the southern hemisphere and are sadly losing the land they need to sustain their lifestyles.
-Here are some of the most well-known regions and people who still live as they did thousands of years ago.
+Here are some of the most well-known regions where people still live as they did thousands of years ago.

 Innuit

-The group of people known today as Innuits can trace their heritage back to a large group located in northwest Russian which they split from around 4,000 years ago.
+The group of people known today as Innuits can trace their heritage back to a large group located in northwest Russia which they split from around 4,000 years ago.
 They made their way into modern-day Alaska over the frozen sea, which at the time was lower than it is today.
 They lived in Alaska up until the year 1000 AD as a group of people known as the Thule, who are recognized as being the ancestors of all modern-day North American Innuit.

 inuits fishing